IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ```

 ## Considerations
 1. Ground truth labels can themselves be inaccurate.
-How might classifiers be developed to be robust to artifact misclassification, artifact-free cells inadvertently classified as noisy (false positives), or artifacts which have gone unannotated (false negatives)?
+How might classifiers be developed to guard against artifact misclassification, false positives (artifact-free cells inadvertently being classified as noisy), and false negatives (artifacts which have gone unannotated)?

-2. Which leads to superior classifier performance, those which are trained on image-derived single-cell (`csv/unmicst-WD-76845-097_cellRing.csv`), or those which are trained directly on pixel-level data?
-Could advantages be realized by training models on both data types?
+2. Which models achieve superior classifier performance, those which are trained on single-cell data (`csv/unmicst-WD-76845-097_cellRing.csv`), or those which are trained on pixel-level data (`tif/WD-76845-097.ome.tif`)?
+What about models trained on both data types?

 ## Suggested Computational Resources and Software Packages
 * High-level programming language (Python 3 is recommended)
-* Core data science software packages (e.g. `pandas`, `numpy`, and `scipy`); libraries for reading, writing, analyzing, and visualizing multi-channel TIFF images (e.g. `tifffile`, `skimage`, `matplotlib`, `napari`); and machine learning and artificial intelligence libraries (e.g. `scikit-learn`, `tensorflow`, `keras`, `pytorch`).
+* Core data science software packages (e.g. `pandas`, `numpy`, and `scipy`); libraries for reading, writing, analyzing, and visualizing multi-channel TIFF images (e.g. `tifffile`, `skimage`, `matplotlib`, `napari`); machine learning and artificial intelligence libraries (e.g. `scikit-learn`, `tensorflow`, `keras`, `pytorch`).

-If using Python 3, all of the aforementioned libraries can be installed in a fresh Python virtual environment dedicated to this hackathon challenge by running the following commands (on Mac):
+If using Python 3, the aforementioned libraries can be installed in a new Python virtual environment dedicated to this hackathon challenge by running the following commands:

 ```
+# on Mac
-$ python3 -m venv ~/artifacts  # Creates a new Python virtual environment in home directory
+$ python3 -m venv ~/artifacts  # Creates a new Python virtual environment in the home directory
 $ source ~/artifacts/bin/activate  # Steps into the newly created virtual environment
 $ pip install -r requirements.txt  # Installs software packages using the "requirements.txt" file in this GitHub repo
 ```